-"Felix, no!"
+"Felix!
+No!"
 I yelled as I saw a boy I'd started hanging out with only days before the Crisis began hurled into the gaping maw.
 He was my first boyfriend, the only son of a Tiger mother and a Caracal father, his parents' trait blending in a way that I found rather handsome.
-His stripes were not as pronounced as they were on pure Tigers, but they were still clearly visible and he had two distinctive tufts in his hair, a relic of his Caracal ancestry.
+His stripes were not as pronounced as they were on pure Tigers, but they were still clearly visible and he had two distinctive tufts on his ears, a relic of his Caracal ancestry.
 Now I knew he was gone and all the dreams we had shared would remain just that, dreams; Felix would not be coming with us.
-I sobbed into my sleeve as my father propelled the hoverbike away from the scene . . .
+I sobbed into my sleeve as my father propelled the hoverbike away from the scene.

-"Nasty business," I heard him say to Mother.
+"Nasty business," I heard him say to my mother.
 "Still, at least we're safe."

 "But how long will we be safe?"
 Mother demanded in a tone as close to hysteria as I had ever known her in my eleven years.
 "Please, Leo, let's just go pick up my mother and get off this planet!"

-But, when we got to my grandmother's house, we found that she wasn't even dressed and just stood there in her dressing gown, her once bright auburn hair now faded to grey, clutching something in her hand.
-"Quickly, Mother - there isn't much time!" my own mother called as we drew level with the solitary figure standing in the eerie twilight of a dying world.
+But, when we got to my grandmother's house, we found that she wasn't even dressed.
+She was just standing there in her dressing gown, her once bright auburn hair now faded to a pale yellow, clutching something in her hand.
+"Quickly, Mother!
+There isn't much time!" my own mother called as we drew level with the solitary figure standing in the eerie twilight of a dying world.

-But Grandmother shook her head.
+But my grandmother shook her head.
 "I'm not coming - I decided that weeks ago," she said firmly.
-"I've lived my life already, but Lynelle and Willow have theirs ahead of them . . ."
+"I've lived my life already, but Lynelle and Willow have theirs ahead of them."

 "Please come!"
-I begged as the tears I had been shedding for Felix were joined by tears for the old woman who was giving up, actively giving up, her chance to escape a dying planet.
+The tears I had been shedding for Felix were joined by tears for the old woman who was giving up, actively giving up, her chance to escape a dying planet.
 I shifted on the hoverbike to make room for her, but she simply shook her head again.

-"That looks beautiful, Lynelle," Grandmother told me.
+"That looks beautiful, Lynelle," my grandmother told me.
 "And please don't grieve for me," she added as my tears began to flow afresh.
 "Just remember all the times we spent together."

 Not trusting myself to speak, I nodded mutely and waved her a folorn farewell as I set off to the spaceport with my parents and sister.
-I watched her waving her white handkerchief like a little flag until we rounded a corner and she disappeared from sight, a image that, even now, remains etched in my memory.
+I watched her waving to us until we rounded a corner and she disappeared from sight, a image that, even now, remains etched in my memory.
 And, as we all stood on the command deck hours later and prepared to watch our world literally torn apart, I prayed that her last thoughts would be of me.